This fresh, delicious Farmer's Market Feta Bruschetta is always a hit and easy to put together. It's also super adaptable!

 - kosher salt and freshly ground black pepper

-- Mix together oil, butter and place in microwave for 30 seconds or until butter is melted.
+Mix together oil, butter and place in microwave for 1 minute or until butter is melted.
 Brush tops of each slice with olive oil mixture.
 Sprinkle lightly with kosher salt and fresh ground pepper.
-Bake for 15-20 minutes or until golden brown and crisp.
-Cool completely and store in a airtight container..

 It's fine to use olive oil only for these crostini instead of the butter/olive oil combination.